frontendpatterns/frontendpatterns.dev/src/content/patterns/rest-response-normalization.md

 ## Solution

-Apply the REST Response Normalization pattern by transforming nested API responses into flat, relational structures for efficient updates, and reinforce it with concise examples or tests.
+Transform nested API responses into flat, relational structures for efficient updates.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.